-The Neuropsychology & Neuroscience lab has been conducting Multiple Sclerosis research for over 20 years.
+The Center for Multiple Sclerosis Research (CMSR) has been conducting research for over 20 years.
 Impairments in higher level cognitive processing, such as new learning and memory, are common in Multiple Sclerosis (MS) and negatively impact multiple aspects of everyday life, including occupational and social functioning.
-The researchers in the Neuropsychology & Neuroscience Lab (NNL) conduct studies to increase our understanding of changes in cognition with MS, both from a functional, everyday life perspective and from a neuroanatomical perspective.
+The researchers at the Center for Multiple Sclerosis Research conduct studies to increase our understanding of changes in cognition with MS, both from a functional, everyday life perspective and from a neuroanatomical perspective.
 Scientists are also studying ways to potentially minimize these deficits prior to their onset, or treat thereafter.
 Individual topic areas are discussed below.

 Cognitive Rehabilitation in MS